PLEASE JOIN US FOR OUR THIRD ANNUAL SYMPOSIUM

 April 30, 2026

-Join us for a free, CEU-eligible symposium that bridges neuroscience, practice, and creativity to advance trauma-responsive approaches across roles and communities.
+Join us for a free symposium that bridges neuroscience, practice, and creativity to advance trauma-responsive approaches across roles and communities.
 Grounded in the truth that regulation comes first, we will explore how regulation supports clear thinking, problem-solving, and connection across homes, schools, healthcare settings, workplaces, and communities.

-This year features Bruce D. Perry, M.D., Ph.D., world-renowned trauma expert and author, as keynote speaker, alongside Cathy Malchiodi, Ph.D., LPCC, LPAT, REAT, psychotherapist and expressive arts therapist.
+This year’s Symposium features Bruce D. Perry, M.D., Ph.D.—world-renowned trauma expert and bestselling author—as keynote speaker, alongside Cathy Malchiodi, Ph.D., LPCC, LPAT, REAT, a leading psychotherapist and pioneer in expressive arts therapy.

-Following, a dynamic panel of experts will offer valuable insights and collaborative solutions to inspire action, with time for audience engagement.
+Following the keynote and artistic presentation, a dynamic panel of experts will share practical insights and collaborative solutions, with time for audience engagement and discussion.
 Advance registration is required due to expected high interest.

 Register